jdmulligan/JETSCAPE-analysis/README.md

     ```

     This is what the `docker run` command does:
-    - `docker run` starts the docker container from a pre-defined image jdmulligan/jetscape-base:v1, which will be downloaded if necessary.
+    - `docker run` creates and starts a new docker container from a pre-defined image jdmulligan/jetscape-base:v1, which will be downloaded if necessary.
     - `-it` runs the container with an interactive shell.
     - `-v` mounts a shared folder between your machine (at ~/jetscape-user) and the container (at /home/jetscape-user), through which you can transfer files to and from the container.
 You can edit the locations as you like.
     - `--name` (optional) sets a name for your container, for convenience.
 Edit it as you like.